HL7/davinci-ecdx/input/pagecontent/attachments.md

 In all these case, the payer will require a trading partner agreement for unsolicited attachments based based on predefined rules.
 {:.warning}

-### `$attachment` Operation
+### `$submit-attachment` Operation

-This guide defines a simple RESTful interaction for exchanging attachments using [`$attachment`], a FHIR [Operation].
+This guide defines a simple RESTful interaction for exchanging attachments using [`$submit-attachment`], a FHIR [Operation].
 This operation accepts the clinical attachments and the necessary information needed to re-attach them to the claim, and returns a transaction layer http response.
 The re-attachment to the claim, subsequent processing, and response the the Payer is out of scope for this guide.
-See the [`$attachment`] operation definition and examples below for further details.
+See the [`$submit-attachment`] operation definition and examples below for further details.

 ### FHIR Technical Workflow

-As shown in the figure 5 below, the attachments are “pushed” using the `$attachment` operation directly to the Payer or an Intermediary.
+As shown in the figure 5 below, the attachments are “pushed” using the `$submit-attachment` operation directly to the Payer or an Intermediary.

 {% include img-med.html img="attachments-sequencediagram.svg" caption="Figure 5" %}